MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/learn-examples.md

 description: This article provides example prompts that can be used to help learn how to utilize Azure and deploy your application to the cloud.
-keywords: github, copilot, ai, azure ms.service: azure ms.topic: overview ms.date: 09/03/2024
+keywords: github, copilot, ai, azure ms.service: azure ms.topic: best-practice ms.date: 09/03/2024
-ms.custom: overview
 ms.collection: ce-skilling-ai-copilot
 ---

-# Use GitHub Copilot for Azure Preview to learn about Azure and your application
+# Best practices for learning about Azure and your application with GitHub Copilot for Azure Preview

 If you're unfamiliar with Azure and how it can be used for your application, asking GitHub Copilot for Azure Preview to help you is a great option.